davidikin45/AspNetCore.Mvc.SelectList/README.md

 ASP.NET Core library which gives the ability to specify select lists via Model Attributes at both Type and Property levels.
 The select lists can be used to populate dropdowns but also as an IEnumerable collection to loop through in views.

+Features:
+1. Uses expression syntax such as "{Id} - {Description} - {Cost}" for SelectListItem text/value rather than a single property.
+I recommend using nameof(Class.Property) for compile time safety.
+2. Uses HtmlHelper.Display to render text/value rather than reflection used in [SelectList](https://github.com/aspnet/AspNetCore/blob/c565386a3ed135560bc2e9017aa54a950b4e35dd/src/Mvc/Mvc.ViewFeatures/src/Rendering/SelectList.cs) and [MultiSelectList](https://github.com/aspnet/AspNetCore/blob/c565386a3ed135560bc2e9017aa54a950b4e35dd/src/Mvc/Mvc.ViewFeatures/src/Rendering/MultiSelectList.cs).
+The advantage being you get model property formatting.
+3. When used with services.AddSelectListAttributes() select lists (where selectListId = null) are automatically bound to SelectTagHelper and can be overriden by setting ViewBag.Property or ViewData["Property"] to IEnumerable<SelectListItem>.
+Usually [SelectTagHelper](https://github.com/aspnet/AspNetCore/blob/f5b6039add50ea84ddb151cd6daf5207119dc116/src/Mvc/Mvc.TagHelpers/src/SelectTagHelper.cs) doesn't allow passing IEnumerable<SelectListItem> in the ViewBag/ViewData.
+4. Ability to define additional select lists by specifying selectListId.
+5. Ability to extend by inheriting from SelectListAttribute.
+6. Not limited to model properties.
+Can also be applied to classes.

 ## Installation

 ### NuGet